iamhosseindhv/notistack/README.md

 // type of the snackbar
 options.variant type:string         oneOf(['default', 'error', 'success', 'warning', 'info'])

-// event fired when user clicks on action button (if any) options.onClickAction   type: func          required: false       defualt: dismisses the snackbar

-// You can pass material-ui Snackbar props here, and they will be applied to this individual snackbar.
+// You can pass any material-ui Snackbar prop here, and they will be applied to this individual snackbar.
-// for example, this particular snackbar will be dismissed after 1sec. options.autoHideDuration: 1000
+// for example, this particular snackbar will get dismissed after 1 second. options.autoHideDuration: 1000
 ```
 **Note**: `onPresentSnackbar` has been now deprecated.
 Use `enqueueSnackbar` instead: